Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 2. then go to the bottom right to something with "Arch Bit - RCM".
 3. and select AutoRCM at the top right.

-This way you don't always have to connect the RCM jig and the USB-C cable and reload the payload when you restart the switch, but always start in Hekate.
+## Configure Auto Boot

+1. Go to "Options" in the top right and select "Auto Boot".
+Choose "Atmosphere (EmuNAND)" if possible.
+2. You can also disable the boot logo in the option below.
+To return to the Hekate menu, hold down the volume down button and send the payload until Hekate starts.

 # Loading CFW Atmosphere